Skip to content

 Individual Risks vs. General Risks

-Individual risks refer to uncertain conditions that can result in positive or negative effects on specific parts of the project.
+Finally, individual risks refer to uncertain conditions that may result in positive or negative effects on specific parts of the project.
+On the other hand, overall project risks pertain to the impacts of uncertainty on the entire project, stemming from various sources of uncertainty.

 When to apply risk mapping in projects?